experimentzone-team/ExperimentZoneSite/collections/_podcasts/2020-08-17-make-creativity-a-priority-in-your-cro-process.md

 ---
 layout: post
 title: "Make creativity a priority in your CRO process"
-description: "Curious about how to make creativity a priority in your CRO process?"
+description: "Curious about how to make creativity a priority in your CRO process?
+Our Founder and CEO, AJ Davis, explores just that in this CRO.CAFE podcast episode hosted by Guido Jansen."
-# permalink: /podcast/make-creativity-a-priority-in-your-cro-process
+permalink: /podcast/make-creativity-a-priority-in-your-cro-process
 tags: [""]
 categories: [""]
 heroBackground: assets/images/podcasts/creativity.jpg
+backgroundOverlay: true
 heroBackgroundOverlay: false
+cardImage: "assets/images/podcasts/podcast-card.png"
+cardImageHeight: small
-heroHeight: 600
+heroHeight: 450
 heroDiagonal: true
 heroDiagonalFill: false
 meta_title: "Make creativity a priority in your CRO process"
-meta_description: "Curious about how to make creativity a priority in your CRO process?"
+meta_description: "Curious about how to make creativity a priority in your CRO process?
+Our Founder and CEO, AJ Davis, explores just that in this CRO.CAFE podcast episode hosted by Guido Jansen."
 meta_author: "AJ Davis"
 meta_og_title: "Make creativity a priority in your CRO process"
 meta_og_type: website
 meta_og_url: "https://experimentzone.com/podcast/make-creativity-a-priority-in-your-cro-process"
 meta_og_image: "https://experimentzone.com/assets/images/podcasts/creativity.jpg"
-meta_og_description: "Curious about how to make creativity a priority in your CRO process?"
+meta_og_description: "Curious about how to make creativity a priority in your CRO process?
+Our Founder and CEO, AJ Davis, explores just that in this CRO.CAFE podcast episode hosted by Guido Jansen."
+custom_css: blog-hero
 header_classes: header-transparent
 ---

-<style> .Make.creativity {color: black;}</style>

 # Make creativity a priority in your CRO process

+*This article makes mention of Google Optimize.
+Google has officially announced the sunset of Google Optimize.
+Both Google Optimize and Optimize 360 will sunset on **September 30, 2023**....
+[Read More](/blog/google-optimize-shutting-down/){:target="\_blank"}
+{: .disclaimer}

+&nbsp;

 <iframe width="100%" height="180" frameborder="no" scrolling="no" seamless src="https://share.transistor.fm/e/1721051f"></iframe>